silvandiepen/dokkie/pages/usage/pages.md

 ---
 ```

 This markdown file will be placed under "about". (see this documentation).
+More about the menu property in the settings in [Navigation](/usage/navigation#Settings-from-within-the-page).

 There are a few other options you can add to the metadata which can be used;